CONDITIONS OF SITE HIRE

 Arrival of main party at Camp

 The Camp Hire period commences at 12:00 Noon on the first Saturday.
-If you wish to arrive before this time this may be possible by prior arrangement with either Bromley Boys’ Brigade or the outgoing hirer.
+If you wish to arrive before this time this may be possible by prior arrangement with either Bromley Camp Site or the outgoing hirer.
 At no time should the site be left unattended.

 We strongly advise you to book cars and coaches on ferries well in advance to be reasonably sure of suitable crossing times.
-Bromley Battalion can arrange these though our Wightlink account if requested.
+Bromley Camp Site can arrange these though our Wightlink account if requested.

-A Bromley representative will visit the site on the Saturday to oversee the changeover and deal with any queries or problems.
+A Bromley Camp Site representative will visit the site on the Saturday to oversee the changeover and deal with any queries or problems.
 No Bromley Staff are on site at other times.

 It is in your own interest to check canvas, buildings and the inventory on arrival (a task often undertaken by the advance party)